micmejia/bible-dump/NKJV/Matthew/Matt 18.md

 "Assuredly, I say to you, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.

 ###### 19
-"Again[^d] I say to you that if two of you agree on earth concerning anything that they ask, it will be done for them by My Father in heaven.
+"Again I say to you that if two of you agree on earth concerning anything that they ask, it will be done for them by My Father in heaven.

 ###### 20
 For where two or three are gathered together in My name, I am there in the midst of them." ## The Parable of the Unforgiving Servant